-You need a Macintosh computer with OS X 10.5 or higher.
+You need a Macintosh computer with OS X 10.8 or higher running in 64 bit mode.
 Some printer boards need a driver, like the FTDI driver, for the serial connection.

 Getting the software

 Go to the download page and fetch the latest version for your os.
 It comes either as zip package or as pkg installer.
 If you have a zip package, unzip it and drag the application on your programs folder.
 If you got a pkg installer, run it.

 The software comes with an automatic updater since version 0.32.
 If you are not questioned for an update directly, go to the menu and run “Help”->”Check for updates”.

 The next step should be, to configure your printer so you can connect your computer with the host.
 Make sure your printer is connected and enabled.
 Some printer need special driver to access the device, so make sure the drivers are also installed.
 If you have uploaded the firmware to your printer, the driver is already installed.

 Click on the “Printer settings” button in the toolbar.
 You will see a window like this:

 At the top you see a drop down box, with the currently selected printer.
 At the start you have only the default printer.
 To create a new printer press the “Add”-button and give it a new name.
 The new printer will start with the same settings as the last selected printer.

 Below the drop down box you see four tabs with most off the data stored with the printer configuration.
 In addition to this, for each configuration a start/end/pause/kill and five user defines scripts are stored with configuration.
 These can be changed in the g-code editor, which is described in a different chapter.